 - Giving them voice in decisions that affect the common good;

 - Appreciating the mutual empowerment generated by the relationship.

-Men can put on temporary acts to impress associates and strangers; but the real spirit of empowerment comes out in their interaction with the people at home—mothers and sisters, wives and children later.
+Men can put on temporary acts to impress associates and strangers.
+Still, the real spirit of empowerment comes out in their interaction with the people at home—mothers, sisters, wives, and children later.

 - Treat older women as you would your mother;

 - Treat younger women with all purity as you would your own sisters;

 - Take care of any widow who has no one else to care for her (Titus 2, The Bible).

 Truth #3: Men Empower Themselves When They Empower Women